bennetrr/iotomr-pack/README.md

 - ✅ = Included both editions
 - 🔶 = Only included in the plus edition
-- i = currently incompatible
+- i = temporarily incompatible

 ### Mods